rBurgett/technoagorist.com/data/episodes/0033/notes.md

 Being an agorist means finding ways to be the most free now, despite anyone and anything around you.
 One of the best strategies toward freedom is finding decentralized/distributed solutions to our needs today.
 Every time you replace a centralized service with something open and decentralized, you become that much more free, and that much more in control of your own future.
 That's a darned good way to be.

-This is Techno-Agorist, episode 33.
+This is TechnoAgorist, episode 33.